 “why is it most people do not feel the slightest responsibility for the imminent extinction of our species, even when it’s their lives which are going to be cut short so tragically?”

 I believe the answer is we’ve lost that all-essential connection with who we are, with Nature.
 Something every other creature knows instinctively, written in their DNA.
 Their lives therefore are full of clarity.
 They know where they come from, and what it is they are meant to do.
 Right from the moment of birth.
 While we exist in a fog of confusion and dissatisfaction.
-This is because at some point in the not so distant past, some bright soul discovered that he (yes, women are blameless) could have a much easier time if he got everyone else to do his bidding.
+This is because at some point in the not-so-distant past, some bright soul discovered that he (yes, women are blameless) could have a much easier time if he got everyone else to do his bidding.
 Getting away with it by pretending he knew something they didn’t.
 Ever since then he, and his successors, have continued to fool the masses whilst enjoying a life of immense privilege and wealth at our expense.

 How do I know this?
-Because somehow I’m immune to their scam, I am un-conventional.
+Because somehow, I’m immune to their scam, I am un-conventional.
 Wayward from birth.
 Refusing to accept the regime of education.
 Employee from hell.
 Spending the rest of my life trying to live sustainably, outside the system, while everyone else might as well be from another planet.

 I haven’t always been aware of this.
 It only really became clear when we decided to get rid of the television (and stop buying newspapers).
 Suddenly I could see the hidden agenda.
 How the media, and those behind it, were controlling everything, including the way we think and live.
 Ruling by fear, in order to make us work and spend unquestioningly, feeding their limitless appetite for power and wealth.